 Methadone injection may be habit forming.
 Use methadone injection exactly as directed.
-Do not use a larger dose, take it more often, or use it for a longer period of time or in a different way than prescribed by your doctor.
-While using methadone injection, discuss with your healthcare provider your pain treatment goals, length of treatment, and other ways to manage your pain.
+Do not use more or less of it, stop using it suddenly, use it more often, or use it for a longer period of time or in a different way than prescribed by your doctor.
 Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications, or has had an overdose, or if you have or have ever had depression or another mental illness.
-There is a greater risk that you will overuse methadone injection if you have or have ever had any of these conditions.
-Talk to your healthcare provider immediately and ask for guidance if you think that you have an opioid addiction or call the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP.

-Do not allow anyone else to use your medication.
 Methadone injection may harm or cause death to other people who take your medication, especially children.
-Store methadone injection in a safe place so that no one else can take it accidentally or on purpose.
-Be especially careful to keep methadone injection out of the reach of children.
-Keep track of how much liquid is left so you will know if any medication is missing.
-Dispose of any unwanted methadone injection properly according to instructions.
-(See STORAGE and DISPOSAL.)
+Keep methadone injection in a safe place so that no one else can take it accidentally or on purpose.

 Talk to your doctor about the risks of using methadone injection for your condition.